mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 and the database golb, in the previous steps.

-You can set the name of the database table in your model if it is called something different with:
+You can set the name of the database table in your model if it is called something different by overriding a method in the class:

+    def default_storage_name
-    storage_names[:default] = 'list_of_posts'
+      'list_of_posts'
+    end

 This is only necessary if you are using an already existing database.
-Don't worry about the `:default` for now, that will be explained later.
+If you have a lot of tables to rename, consider instead a `NamingConvention`, detailed later.

 #### Properties